Frequency: The Medicine Of The Future

 Abrams departed from medical orthodoxy when he made a series of startling observations.
-While performing percussion on the abdomen of patients, he observed that specific illnesses elicited a specific contrasting tone from a precise spot on the abdomen.
+While performing percussion on the abdomen of clients, he observed that specific illnesses elicited a specific contrasting tone from a precise spot on the abdomen.
 Refining this use sound frequency allowed him to accurately diagnose illness (8).
 Further investigation revealed that the ‘tone’ elicited from an ill person could be “heard” through a healthy person if they were connected by a copper wire.
 Additionally, he found that simply connecting an ill person to their medicine via a copper wire was curative.
 To say this stretched medical credulity is putting it mildly!

 Abrams claimed that all substances emit vibrations that can be detected and measured.
 He maintained that all human organs, diseased and healthy, transmit vibrations unique to that organ or disease.
 He theorized and verified that subtle emissions coming from human tissue may be numerically detected and classified (9).
 Using all the data he complied, Abrams created a system of diagnosing and treating illness which became the basis of Frequency Healing.